spotify/dh-virtualenv/doc/index.rst

 .. rubric:: Reading Guide

+..

-:doc:`tutorial` helps you to set up your build machine and then package your first simple project.
+#. :doc:`tutorial` helps you to set up your build machine and then package your first simple project.
-:doc:`usage` explains all available feature in more detail, while the :doc:`howtos` demonstrates specific features and tricks needed for packaging more challenging projects.
+#. :doc:`usage` explains all available feature in more detail.
+#.
+The :doc:`howtos` demonstrates specific features and tricks needed for packaging more challenging projects.
+#.
+The :doc:`trouble-shooting` explains some typical errors you might enounter, and their solution.
+#.
+To take a look into complete projects, see :doc:`examples`.
+#. :doc:`source` has a short overview of the implementation and links to the source code.
+#.
+Finally, the :doc:`changes` provides a history of releases with their new features and fixes.

 Contents of this Manual